 How to choose the right tyres for your car

-Choosing new tyres isn’t just about getting the cheapest set for your vehicle.
+It can be tempting to just buy the cheapest tyres for your vehicle, but there are other things to consider.
 Your tyres have a crucial effect on how your car steers, brakes, accelerates and feels on the road.
 Simply put, they’re pretty important.

 Car owners have a bewildering choice of types and sizes of tyres to choose from.
 When it comes to replacing one or more tyres, how do you decide which to buy?
 The answer depends on your car, how you use it and what the road conditions are like where you live.